GLOBAL MARKETS-Stocks, yields drop as Greece veers toward default; euro up

 However, borrowing costs in Italy, Spain and Portugal were still less than half the levels seen in late 2011 and early 2012 at the height of the most recent debt crisis.

-Adding to the risk-aversion sentiment due to Greece, Iran looked likely to extend nuclear negotiations with the West to export more of its oil to the market.
-(Additional reporting by Richard Leong Ryan Vlastelica, David K. Randall and Michael Connor in New York, John Geddie, Anirban Nag, Jemima Kelly and Sudip Kar-Gupta in London, Nicola Saminather in Singapore and Hideyuki Sano in Tokyo; Editing by Dan Grebler and Meredith Mazzilli)
+Adding to the risk-aversion sentiment on Greece, Iran looked likely to extend nuclear negotiations with the West to export more of its oil to the market.
+(Additional reporting by Richard Leong Ryan Vlastelica, David K. Randall and Michael Connor in New York, John Geddie, Anirban Nag, Jemima Kelly and Sudip Kar-Gupta in London, Nicola Saminather in Singapore and Hideyuki Sano in Tokyo; Editing by Dan Grebler)

 * Dollar edges up from recent lows in Asia, outlook uncertain